ohler55/piper-ruby/README.md

 ## Release Notes

+### Release 1.2.1 - March 20, 2016

+ - Added rescue for Interrupt to avoid error message on shutdown with control C.

 ### Release 1.2.0 - March 20, 2016

  - Added the Piper::Actor module to support the Piper Push Cache process flows.